 The Company has a 100% interest in 39 mineral tenures (formerly 376 mineral claim units) of which 23 mineral claims were acquired from a private company controlled by common directors of the Company with consideration for the issuance to that private company of nine million common shares (post subdivision) and a 3% NSR.
-The Company is also obligated to issue a further two million shares to this private company when the property is put into commercial production and may also, prior to that date, purchase a 11⁄2 % NSR (1⁄2 of the 3% NSR) for \$2 million dollars (the "Buy Back Right").
+The Company is also obligated to issue a further two million shares to this private company when the property is put into commercial production and may also, prior to that date, purchase a 11⁄2 % NSR (1⁄2 of the 3% NSR) for two million dollars (the "Buy Back Right").

-On February 21, 2022, and subsequently amended on February 28, 2022, the Company entered into a Property Option Agreement with ATAC Resources Ltd. ("ATAC") whereby ATAC has the option to earn a 70% interest in the Company's whollyowned PIL Property.
-Pursuant to the Property Option Agreement, ATAC may exercise the option and acquire a 70% interest in the property by making cash and share payments having an aggregate cash equivalent value of \$1,900,000 (\$111,905 cash and 851,258 shares received to date) and incurring an aggregate of \$12,000,000 in exploration expenditures, in staged amounts, on or before December 31, 2026.
-Following the exercise of the option, ATAC and the Company will hold interests in the property of 70% and 30%, respectively, and a joint venture will be formed.
+On February 21, 2022, and subsequently amended on February 28, 2022, the Company entered into a Property Option Agreement with Cascadia Minerals Ltd. ("Cascadia") (formerly ATAC Resources Ltd.) whereby Cascadia has the option to earn a 70% interest in the Company's wholly-owned PIL Property.
+Pursuant to the Property Option Agreement, Cascadia may exercise the option and acquire a 70% interest in the property by making cash and share payments having an aggregate cash equivalent value of \$1,900,000 (\$111,905 cash and 851,258 shares received to date) and incurring an aggregate of \$12,000,000 in exploration expenditures, in staged amounts, on or before December 31, 2026.
+Following the exercise of the option, Cascadia and the Company will hold interests in the property of 70% and 30%, respectively, and a joint venture will be formed.

-Upon exercise of the option and formation of the joint venture, the Company will transfer the Buy Back Right to the joint venture in consideration for ATAC assuming the obligation to fully fund the \$2,000,000 Buy Back Right as long as ATAC's interest in the joint venture exceeds 50%.
+Upon exercise of the option and formation of the joint venture, the Company will transfer the Buy Back Right to the joint venture in consideration for Cascadia assuming the obligation to fully fund the \$2,000,000 Buy Back Right as long as Cascadia's interest in the joint venture exceeds 50%.